What Is Multiple Sclerosis?

-Symptoms of multiple sclerosis appear in a variety of ways.
+Symptoms of multiple sclerosis (MS) appear in a variety of ways.
 Most people first have a single attack of symptoms, a neurological episode called a clinical isolated syndrome, which typically occurs between the ages of 20 and 50.
 Initial symptoms may be mild enough that people do not always seek medical care.

 Symptoms more likely to occur earlier in the disease include:

 Other common symptoms that progress over time include:

 Some people have problems emptying their bladder (urinary retention) and bowels (constipation) or find they cannot control their bladder and bowels (incontinence).
 People with urge incontinence need to urinate frequently or are unable to reach the bathroom before leakage occurs.
 Bladder problems, and catheterization for urinary retention, can lead to urinary tract infections.